victoriaklin/506-project/README.md

   - Charles River - Medical Campus
   - Fenway
   - Comm Ave
-- **Collection times**:
-  - Our data will be collected during regular school hours, when class is in session, so there should be no anomalies in the data since major events will happen outside of our selected time frame.
-  - e.g. Fenway games are suspended for the rest of the season and concerts happen later at night

-- **Margin of Error**:
-  - Acceptable margin of error for wait time is around 5 minutes
-  - Considering the minimum time between classes being 15 minutes, this margin of error allows the bus to be late but arrive to the next stop within that timeframe

 - **Data Sources**:
   - **TransLoc API**: Bus locations and bus capacity
   - **Terrier Transit App**: Wait times and bus schedules

 ---

 ## Data Modeling